wellslab/s4m-ui/README.md

 # If installing in a conda env
 $ conda create --prefix /mnt/miniconda3/envs/s4m-ui  # create new env to specific loation
 $ conda activate s4m-ui

-$ conda install nodejs
+# Installing yarn also installs nodejs. conda-forge has much later version of yarn.
-$ conda install yarn  # used to use npm but moved to yarn after repeated issues when updating packages
+# Switched to yarn from npm for node package installation after repeated issues when updating packages with npm.
+# If there are issues with the latest version of node, it may be worthwhile downgrading it.
+# Use conda search -f nodejs to see what versions are availabe first and choose one.
+$ conda install -c conda-forge yarn
+$ conda install nodejs=14.8.0   # otherwise had

 # Run updates if necessary
 $ conda update --all

-# install dependencies
+# install dependencies or just run "yarn install" if package.json has all these specified already
 $ yarn add nuxt
 $ yarn add bootstrap-vue
 $ yarn add sass@1.32.*  # see https://github.com/twbs/bootstrap/issues/34051